What is Bridging in Crypto?

 • Some blockchains, like Ethereum, have high gas fees.
 Users can cut their costs by using low-cost networks such as Polygon and Solana.

 • Sometimes, due to overload on blockchains, their transaction speeds slow down.
-In this case, bridges can help provide access to faster networks.
+In this case, bridging coins helps provide access to faster networks.

-• Security issues are the most prominent issues in multi-chain transactions, as bridges are easy targets for hackers due to their vulnerabilities in smart contracts.
+• Security issues are the most prominent in multi-chain transactions, as bridges are easy targets for hackers due to vulnerabilities in smart contracts.

 • Liquidity pools are required to transfer assets using bridges.
 Hence, low liquidity can lead to delays or even slippage.